 Speaking of temperature safety, you can also replace traditional faucets throughout the house with automated ones that control water temperature.
 Slower processing and confusion can lead a person to accidentally scald themselves if they don’t regulate water temperature.
 Instead, technology can do that for them.

-Take Advantage of Gadgets for Parkinson's
+Take Advantage of Gadgets for Parkinson's patients

 This leads naturally to the ways that technology can effectively alleviate symptoms and risks of Parkinson’s.
 In general, technology has considerably changed home efficiency in the past decade.
 If you or a loved one live with Parkinson’s, we encourage you to employ it.